Microsoft Access Append Query Examples and SQL INSERT

 information on Dealing with Non-Updateable Microsoft

 Access Queries and the Use of Temporary Tables

-The INSERT query appends records to the bottom of
+The INSERT query appends records to the bottom of your table.

 Multiple Record Append Query